Greigh/Blockingmachine-CLI/docs/guides/installation.md

 ## Prerequisites

-Before installing BlockingMachine CLI, ensure you have:
+Before installing Blockingmachine CLI, ensure you have:

 - Node.js v20 or later
 - MongoDB v6.0 or later